 Dogs are welcome on leashes, but you may not want to bring your small children due to the amount of activity in the area.
-At Seven Hollows, you’ll find plenty of forest, as well as caves, waterfalls, and views of the river.
-The trail is open throughout the year and there’s really no bad time to go – provided it’s not raining.
+At Seven Hollows, you’ll find plenty of forests, as well as caves, waterfalls, and views of the river.
+The trail is open throughout the year, and there’s really no bad time to go – provided it’s not raining.

 2. Pigeon Roost Trail